This list ranks literary magazines by how often their short stories have appeared in the Best American Short Stories.

 The list below arranges literary journals in order of how many times they’ve had a short story or special mention in the last eleven years (2007 – 2018) in the Best American Short Stories (BASS).
 I award a certain number of points for the winners and a lesser number of points for every special mention.
 Every October I’ll update the page to reflect the new year.

-There were twelve newcomers added to this year’s list, all of them at the bottom of the page.
+There were seventeen newcomers added to this year’s list, up from twelve newcomers last year.
 Some of the journals were new, and some have been around quite a well and only now are being recognized by BASS.

 If you’d like help with your short story, I offer an editing service that will take your short story to the next level.

 From copy-editing to character advice, I give detailed feedback on what’s working and what needs to be improved in your story.